jpaulm/javafbp-websockets/README.md

 To run the test:
 - start `TestWebSockets`
 - open `src/main/resources/scripts/chat1.html` and/or `src/main/resources/scripts/chat2.html` with your favorite web browser

+Apparently selecting the browser for the `chatx` scripts has to be done from File Explorer, rather than under Eclipse.

 There are two `chatx` scripts to allow you to test multiple concurrent users.